Carrera Evo / DIGITAL 132: Audi R8 LMS

 (27321/27322 and 30514/30515)

-The Audi R8 LMS was built by quattro GmbH with the help of Abt Sportsline according to the GT3 Group regulations and thus, alongside the well-known Porsche and the relatively new Scirocco, another member of the large VW family is at the start.
+The Audi R8 LMS was built by quattro GmbH with the assistance of Abt Sportsline in accordance with Group GT3 regulations, meaning that, alongside the well-known Porsche and the relatively new Scirocco, another member of the large VW family is on the starting grid.

-Since summer 2009, the 12 vehicles have been fielded by various racing teams in European GT competitions and the BF Goodrich Endurance Championship.
-At the 24-hour race at the Nürburgring, two teams each fielded two Audi R8 LMS cars, and one car finished second overall, behind a Porsche 997 GT3 RSR from the Manthey team.
-A successful start!
+Since summer 2009, a total of 12 vehicles have been Gofielded by various racing teams in European GT competitions and in the BF Go Odrich Endurance Championship.
+At the 24-hour race at the Nürburgring, two teams each fielded two Audi R8 LMS cars, and one vehicle finished the race in second place overall, behind a Porsche 997 GT3 RSR from the Manthey team.
+A successful debut!

-Power is provided by a 5.2-liter naturally aspirated V10 engine mounted in front of the rear axle.
-The direct injection system produces 500 hp (370 kW) and a maximum torque of 500 Newton meters.
-Power is transferred to the rear axle via a 6-speed sports transmission with paddle shifters.
-The standard all-wheel drive system in the R8 has been replaced by rear-wheel drive due to regulations.
-The chassis uses almost exclusively production components.
-Extensive safety features also ensure the highest level of passive safety.
+Power comes from a 5.2-liter naturally aspirated V10 engine mounted in front of the rear axle.
+The direct-injection engine produces 500 hp (370 kW) and delivers a maximum torque of 500 Newton-meters.
+Power is transmitted to the rear axle via a 6-speed sports transmission with paddle shifters.
+The all-wheel drive system installed as standard in the R8 was replaced by rear-wheel drive due to regulations.
+The chassis uses almost exclusively components from the production model.
+Extensive safety equipment also offers the highest level of passive safety.

-In the fall of 2009, open sales to motorsport teams began.
-(Net price: €262,000) Add a few euros for racing paint, tuning parts, the right tires, etc. Starting with a 1:32 Carrera model is significantly more affordable.
+In the fall of 2009, sales to motorsport teams began.
+(Net price: €262,000) Add to that a few euros for race livery, tuning parts, the right tires, etc. Getting started with a 1:32 scale Carrera model is Carrera definitely a much more affordable option.

-Both vehicles, now available as Evo models, have a really great, detailed
+Both vehicles, now available as Evo models, feature a truly fantastic, highly detailed

-The overall look is impressive.
-Comparing the wheels with online pictures, they fit well and are largely true to the original.
-We'll see, maybe I'll get to see a real one this year.
-Black and silver and blue and yellow, colors that are easily recognizable on the racetrack, can also be used in a variety of racing series in the 1:32 scale.
+overall look.
+If you compare the wheels with images from the internet, they sit well and are largely true to the original in the wheel wells.
+Maybe I’ll get to see a real one this year.
+Black-silver and blue-yellow—colors that are easily recognizable on the racetrack—can also be used in a variety of racing series in the 1:32 scale.

-The continuous front axle has a bit more lateral play, but this can easily be corrected with clip-in plastic rings.
-Personally, it didn't bother me from a driving perspective.
-Due to the lack of lights, the clean chassis offers plenty of room on top for targeted lead tuning.
-The very forward-positioned rudder section features the new, significantly increased pivot range.
+The solid front axle has a bit more lateral play, but this can be easily corrected with clip-on plastic rings.
+Personally, it didn’t bother me while driving.
+Due to the absence of lights, the uncluttered chassis offers plenty of space on top for targeted lead tuning.
+The front-mounted keel area features the new, significantly increased swivel range.

 The paintwork and printing are good.
-Only in the difficult area of the light blue line that runs all the way around and separates the blue from the yellow area is a slight weakness noticeable.
-The lettering and advertising stickers are all very legible.
+The only minor flaw is visible in the tricky area of the light blue line that runs all the way around, separating the blue section from the yellow one.
+The lettering and advertising stickers are all very easy to read.

-The front axle rotates easily, and the rims and axles are unproblematic.
-The tires are firmly attached enough to drive very quickly with the magnet even without glue.
-The tires' grip is okay.
+The front axle turns easily; the rims and axles pose no problems.
+The tires sit firmly enough even without adhesive to allow for very fast driving with a magnet.
+The tires’ grip is okay.

-The handling is, as expected, very unproblematic, as the width-to-length ratio and the other chassis geometric factors speak very much in favor of the vehicle, which proves true on the track.
+As expected, the handling is very smooth, as the width-to-length ratio and other chassis geometry factors work very well for the vehicle, which is confirmed on the track.

-I don't think I have to be an oracle if I expect more variants of this model (especially since the 24-hour runner-up isn't included yet)!
+I don't think I need to be a fortune-teller to predict that there will be more versions of this model (especially since the 24-hour version isn't even available yet)!

 CoMod JoergW